tsatn/sp24-cse110-lab4/expose/javascript/part2.md

     E. student.courseLoad[0]

 13.
-    '3' + 2
+    A. '3' + 2
         Output: '32'

-        Explanation: In JavaScript, when a string is involved in a + operation with a number, the number is converted to a string and concatenated.
-Therefore, '3' + 2 results in the string '32'.
+        Explanation: The + operator, when used with a string and a number, converts the number to a string then concatenates them.

-    '3' - 2
+    B. '3' - 2
         Output: 1

-        Explanation: Here, JavaScript converts the string '3' into a number for the subtraction.
-The - operator is not used for string concatenation, so JavaScript tries to convert all operands into numbers.
-Here, '3' is successfully converted to 3, and 3 - 2 equals 1.
+        Explanation: The - operator converts the string '3' to a number and then performs subtraction.

-    3 + null
+    C. 3 + null
         Output: 3

-        Explanation: In JavaScript, null is often converted to 0 in numeric contexts.
-Adding 3 + 0 yields 3.
+        Explanation: null is treated as 0 in numeric operations, so 3 + 0 = 3.

-    '3' + null
+    D. '3' + null
         Output: '3null'

-        Explanation: Adding null to a string converts null to the string 'null'.
+        Explanation: null is converted to the string 'null', it is then concatenated with '3'.

-    true + 3
+    E. true + 3
         Output: 4

-        Explanation: In JavaScript, true is converted to 1 in numeric contexts.
-Thus, 1 + 3 equals 4.
+        Explanation: since true is treated as 1 in numeric operations, so 1 + 3 = 4.

-    false + null
+    F. false + null
         Output: 0

-        Explanation: Both false and null are treated as 0 in numeric operations.
-Thus, 0 + 0 equals 0.
+        Explanation: Both false and null are treated as 0 in numeric contexts so the output is 0.

-    '3' + undefined
+    G. '3' + undefined
         Output: '3undefined'

-        Explanation: When using the + operator with a string, undefined is converted to the string 'undefined'.
-Therefore, '3' + undefined results in '3undefined'.
+        Explanation: undefined is converted to the string then concatenated with '3'.

-    '3' - undefined
+    H. '3' - undefined
         Output: NaN

-        Explanation: Subtracting undefined from any number, including when it's derived from a string, results in NaN (Not a Number), since undefined can't be converted to a valid number.
+        Explanation: undefined is treated as NaN in numeric operations.
+And Any operation with NaN results in NaN.

+14.
+    A. '2' > 1
+        Output: true
+        Explanation: The string '2' is converted to the number 2, which is greater than 1.

+    B. '2' < '12'
+        Output: false
+        Explanation: When comparing strings, '2' is lexically larger than '1' of '12'.

+    C. 2 == '2'
+        Output: true
+        Explanation: == allows type coercion; the string '2' is converted to the number 2.

+    D. 2 === '2'
+        Output: false
+        Explanation: === checks both value and type without allowing coercion.

+    E. true == 2
+        Output: false
+        Explanation: true converts to 1, not 2, in numeric contexts.

+    F. true === Boolean(2)
+        Output: false
+        Explanation: Although Boolean(2) is true, === checks for type identity, and Boolean(2) is not a literal but an object/converted value.

+15.
+    ==: This equality operator checks if two values are equal, allowing for type conversion.
+That is, it can find different types of values equivalent as long as they can be converted to the same type.

+    ===: This strict equality operator checks for equality without converting type.
+It evaluates both the value and the type.
+Where, if types differ, the result is automatically false, regardless what the value is.